 Your marketing efforts likely include a range of platforms and sources that reveal valuable information about your consumer base.
 First-party data in your marketing strategy can help you bridge the gap between these multiple channels and see how consumers move between them.
 With a better understanding of usage across channels, you can guide behaviors that encourage conversion.

 To collect first-party data, you enable a pixel on your website.
-The tool receives data about visitors’ activity on your site and can come from various sources, such as an integrated audience management platform, also referred to as a data management platform or DMP.
+The tool receives information about visitors’ activity on your site and can come from various data sources, such as an integrated audience management platform, also referred to as a data management platform or DMP.

 If you have an audience management solution, you can use it to gather the data you get from various sources into one place.
 Once you have all of the information in the system, you can manage, analyze and activate it all together for a holistic understanding of your customers.